-This superb dress has been been in the private collection of a titled lady who trained as an opera singer and is still active in the arts.
-She acquired many pieces directly from well known figures in the 20th century arts during her student days.
-She chose this flapper dress to wear in one of her painted portraits.
-She is pictured in the first photograph below.
+This exquisite dress has been been in the private collection of a titled lady (first photograph below) trained as an opera singer and still active in the arts.
+She acquired many pieces from well known figures in the 20th century arts.
+She chose this charming flapper dress to wear in one of her painted portraits.

 Beaded dresses from the early 20th century have a luxe beauty not found in contemporary copies.
 You will never be scratched by sharp jagged edges on antique beads.
-The dress is made from cream colored silk chiffon.
-The torso is embellished with a cobweb style design of white glass beads—some opaque and some clear crystal.
+Made from cream colored silk chiffon, the torso is embellished with a cobweb-style design of white glass beads, some opaque and some clear crystal.

-The use of primary geometric forms is characteristic of the Art Deco, which was at its apogee in the mid 1920s.
-The designer uses (4th picture down) beaded trapezoids, irregular quadrilaterals and triangles, pentagons, and rhomboids.
-However, even these male forms rarely have straight edges.
+The design features beaded trapezoids, irregular quadrilaterals and triangles, pentagons, and rhomboids.
+However, even these male forms rarely have straight edges—a brilliant concept, a veritable brain wave!
 It is as if the harsh geometry of Euclid has been trumped by the feminine principle.

-The dress has a celadon green ribbon cummerbund at the hipline (4th picture from bottom).
+The celadon green ribbon cummerbund at the hipline is a charming touch.
 The hipline medallion glitters with rhinestones and silver-lined crystal beads.
 The bias-cut skirt, which drapes in soft folds, has a wide beaded hem border in a cobweb pattern with more medallions.
 The dress closes on the side with snaps.